takaymmt/Foxtail.jl/README.md

 > **Fi**nancial **O**bservation and e**X**ploration **T**echnical **A**nalysis **I**ndicators **L**ibrary

-Foxtail is a high-performance library for technical analysis indicators.
-It achieves exceptional speed by implementing incremental calculations for each indicator.
+Foxtail is a high-performance library for technical analysis indicators using the online algorithm.
 Currently, the time series data input/output is dependent on TSFrames.

 ## Prerequisites